susanli2016/susanli2016.github.io/_posts/2017-05-19-Happy-Planet.md

 ![life-1](/figs/2017-05-19-Happy-Planet/life-1.png)

-After log transformation, the relationship between GDP per capita and life expectancy is relatively strong.
+After log transformation, the relationship between GDP per capita and life expectancy is more clear and looks relatively strong.
 These two variables are concordant.
 The Pearson correlation between this two variable is reasonably high, at approximate 0.62.

 {% highlight r %}
 cor.test(hpi$gdp, hpi$life_expectancy)